R3DRUN3/sploitcraft/cloud/aws/aws-red-teaming/README.md

 As previously mentioned, this type of activity typically begins with one or more long-term access key sets, associated with IAM users.
 These keys may have been discovered through OSINT operations (e.g., in public repositories), obtained during prior engagements, or directly provided by the client specifically for this campaign.

-For this scenario, let’s assume that the client has supplied a set of access keys, which we have already exported as environment variables:
+For this scenario, let’s assume that we were able to retrieve a set of access keys from a misconfigured CI pipeline, and we have exported them as environment variables:
 ```sh
 export AWS_ACCESS_KEY_ID=<CUSTOMER-AWS-ACCESS-KEY-ID-HERE>
 export export AWS_SECRET_ACCESS_KEY=<CUSTOMER-AWS-SECRET-ACCESS-KEY-HERE>